kubernetes/website/content/en/docs/reference/glossary/workload.md

 tags:
 - workload
 ---
-A workload consists of a system of services or applications that can run to fulfil a task or carry out a business process.
+A workload consists of a system of services or applications that can run to fulfill a task or carry out a business process.

 <!--more-->